Wondering whether signing up to Swagbucks is a reliable way to make a bit of extra cash? This Swagbucks review will tell you all you need to know.

 The SB reward isn’t particularly great here, but if you don’t already use a cashback site it is a way to grow your Swagbucks account for very little effort.

 Another way of gaining SBs for cashback is by installing the “SWAGBUTTON.”
 Just doing this will earn you 50SBs.
 The button automatically notifies you when a website you are on can give you cashback.
 The downside is that it’s only available on desktop, and not on smartphones or tablets.
+This is a bit similar to how Qmee works, which is also worth a look if you want to earn extra change while you’re shopping online.

 Opening the “Watch” tab takes you to a video streaming section of the website.
 I tested this on my smartphone and tablet (iOS) but found it only seems to work on a computer browser.